Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Take a tub of buttons with different shapes and colours and provide containers to sort into, such as yoghurt cups or an egg tray.

-Ask your child to sort them by specific criteria and then change the criteria.
+Ask your child to sort them using specific criteria, then change the criteria to increase the challenge.

 The buttons can be sorted by: